July 25, 2018

 If a nurse learns about a diagnosis or other piece of health information that they know would cause worry and anxiety, it may be tempting to withhold that information to save them from stress.
 For example, if a patient doesn’t understand the full extent of a particular condition they have been diagnosed with, but you are worried that giving them more information would just make them more upset and inhibit treatment.

-What to Do: Nurses are ethically obligated to educate patients to help them make informed treatment decisions.
+Solution: Nurses are ethically obligated to educate patients to help them make informed treatment decisions.
 Withholding important information can do them more harm in the long run and potentially cause further distress down the road.
 Always remember your therapeutic nursing skills and use empathy and compassion when speaking to anxious patients.

 3. Having to Choose Between Patients

 Dealing with limited resources is a reality that every nurse encounters, and some may have to make tough choices because of it.
-It is not uncommon where you run into a situation where it seems like giving one patient the care he or she needs will require depriving another patient of equally essential care.
+It is not uncommon to run into a situation where it seems like giving one patient the care he or she needs will require depriving another patient of equally essential care.

-What to Do: This is one ethical dilemma that requires careful and respectful judgment on the part of the nurse, as well as collaboration with physicians, managers, and other team members.
+Solution: This is one ethical dilemma that requires careful and respectful judgment on the part of the nurse, as well as collaboration with physicians, managers, and other team members.
 If presented with a situation like this, nurses should try to make a good faith decision based on the patient’s needs and current health.
 In the most difficult cases, care can come down to first come first serve if other factors are equal.

 4. Dealing with Professional and Personal Boundaries